 Low oxygen levels can cause:

-- Irregular heartbeats
+- Uneven heartbeats

-A buildup of carbon dioxide in the blood can cause:
+A buildup of carbon dioxide can cause:

-You will be asked about your symptoms and past health.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Symptoms and sounds of the lungs will suggest a lung problem.
+The doctor will listen for lung sounds.

 - Blood tests

-Images of the chest and lungs may also be taken.
-It will show signs of possible causes or injuries.
+Images of the chest and lungs may be done—to look for causes or injuries.

-Acute failure is often treated in a hospital.
-Intensive care is often needed.
+The acute type is often treated in a hospital.
 Steps may include:

-Other supportive care may be given.
+Other care may be given.
 It may ease discomfort or treat some causes.
-This type of failure often goes away once the injury or illness has healed.
+The acute type often goes away once the injury or illness has healed.

 Chronic Respiratory Failure

-Chronic failure will need long term care.
+The chronic type needs long term care.
 Oxygen therapy and breathing support will help.
-Steps that may be needed include:
+Other options may be: